mdz28/508_FinalProject/README.md

 # Siting Hope - Predicting Opioid Overdoses in Mesa, AZ

+## Video Overview
+This link provides an overview of the Siting Hope app and development process: https://www.youtube.com/watch?v=D9gscHyHEzM

 ## What are the use cases for your app and what should the app do?
 Mesa’s current use case for its current dashboard for all of Maricopa County called MaricopaRx, is geared towards connecting medical providers, educators, and other stakeholders engaged in the fight to end the opioid epidemic in Maricopa County.
 However, the dashboard excludes a direct use for opioid users themselves.
 Thus, to fill this gap, Siting Hope’s primary use case will be for opioid users to locate nearest OPS site in addition to the following: